brianczapiga/marlin-skr-mini-e3-v2/README.md

 # marlin build

-This is specifically for the SKR Mini V2.0.
+This is specifically for the SKR Mini E3 V2.0.

+Once the Docker image is built, subsequent compiles should be relatively quick.

+Please note that by default the `.gitignore` will cause git to ignore the `marlin` (source) directory.
+This may be significant if you fork this repository and expect to track changes made to your own configuration.

 # requirements